mushegovdima/ef-core-tracking-benchmark/README.md

 | WithoutTracking         |  7.417 ms | 0.1418 ms | 0.1392 ms |
 | WithTrackingAndOrder    | 17.744 ms | 0.1165 ms | 0.1033 ms |
 | WithoutTrackingAndOrder | 20.969 ms | 0.2429 ms | 0.2272 ms |
 Summary: in simple case (without order) we see that `AsNoTracking` option performance is twice as fast.
-And at the same time `AsNoTracking` and 'OrderBy' give different result.
-I think that it's relates with inclided performance optimizations of EF Core.
+And at the same time `AsNoTracking` and `OrderBy` give different result.
+I think that it's relates with included performance optimizations of EF Core.

 ### Set of 100.000 records